heron/heron_simulator/README.md

 ## Sensors

 The Heron has two primary sensors: GPS and IMU.
-The simulated IMU represents the ADIS16448 IMU.
-The magnetometer is simulated separately from the IMU (although it publishes under the "imu" prefix) and represents the Bosch BMX055 sensor.

-GPS Sensor output is multiplied by "-1" so as to make Latitude increase as the Heron swims North and Longitude increase as the Heron swims East.
+The simulation uses the corresponding libhector plugins as well as the magnetometer plugin.

 When calibrating the magnetometer (using the *calibrate_compass* script in *heron_bringup* package), the environment variable ROBOT_NAMESPACE must be set to the robot's namespace.